Last updated: April 2026

 By removing the emotional stress of managing your own rental, you can focus on the benefits of property ownership—without the worry.

-A part of our role at South Property is to find you the best tenant that will look after your property, pay rent on time and meet all their obligations.
+Part of our role is to find you the best tenant that will look after your property, pay rent on time and meet all their obligations.
 We use multiple websites to advertise your rental investment in addition to For Rent signs, social media and our networks.

 Did you know that there is insurance specifically for rental properties?
 These types of policies include cover for rental arrears, contents cover, malicious damages, liability and much more.